jimothy001/GrayScottPerlin/README.md

 The reaction diffusion equations use 2D Laplacian functions that describe diffusion behaviors for chemicals A and B across a 2D array.
 They are convolutional  operations, insofar as the state of each cell is based on its neighbors.
 Weights are symmetrical and add up to 1.

-2d Laplacian operations for reaction diffusion, where:
+Image below illustrates 2d Laplacian operations for reaction diffusion, where:

 a = cell value of chemical A